-- Make it clear why the complainant is complaining. - Confirm who the complainant has spoken to already and the outcome - ➤ Outline the nature of the relevant dates, times, and the names of witnesses of events, alongside copies of any relevant documents. - > Explain what the complainant feels would resolve the complaint.
+- Make it clear why the complainant is complaining. - > Confirm who the complainant has spoken to already and the outcome - ➤ Outline the nature of the relevant dates, times, and the names of witnesses of events, alongside copies of any relevant documents. - > Explain what the complainant feels would resolve the complaint.

-If the complainant needs assistance raising a formal complaint, the complainant can contact the school office on 01992 465208
+If the complainant needs assistance raising a formal complaint, the complainant can contact the school office via email at admin@haileyhall.herts.sch.uk and will notify the complainant in writing if longer time is needed to investigate.